-The ability and willingness of consumers to switch between CPs is critically important for a competitive market.
-Switching enables consumers to take full benefit of alternative offers and incentivises operators to deliver better services and prices to their customers.
-According to the results of the European Commission's Consumer Markets Scoreboard 2018, consumers found it particularly difficult to switch provider in 'telecoms' and 'banking services', with 'fixed telephone services', 'TV-subscriptions', 'mortgages', 'investment products, private personal https://ec.europa.eu/info/sites/info/files/eujus15a-1816-i02 - the\consumer\markets\scoreboard\2018 - accessibility\final.pdf pensions and securities' and 'internet provision' ranking at the bottom of the scale (i.e. the most difficult to switch).
+According to the results of the European Commission's Consumer Markets Scoreboard 20183, consumers found it particularly difficult to switch provider in 'telecoms' and 'banking services', with 'fixed telephone services', 'TV-subscriptions', 'mortgages', 'investment products, private personal pensions and securities' and 'internet provision' ranking at the bottom of the scale (i.e. the most difficult to switch).
 The services offered in the 'fixed telephone services' and 'TV-subscriptions' markets, where approximately 2 in 10 respondents find it difficult to switch provider, are often part of a bundle, which is likely to complicate the switching process.

-If switching is discouraged or impeded this could impact not only on the demand side but also potentially raise supply-side barriers, as new entrants may be deterred from entering the market in the belief that it will be difficult to persuade consumers to switch from their existing provider.
-This could also act as a barrier to competition and limit the benefits that consumers would otherwise derive from it.
+Consumers have to weigh up various factors to determine barriers to switching (switching costs) and they may be discouraged from changing (switching) provider for a better contract if there are financial barriers or penalties for leaving contracts early the cost of which must be borne by the consumer.
+This impacts not only on the demand side but also potentially raise supply-side barriers as new entrants may be deterred from entering the market in the belief that it will be difficult to persuade consumers to switch from their existing provider.